When it comes to on-page SEO, I’m sure you’ve heard enough about meta tags and keyword density for one lifetime.

 Aim for at least 1900 words for every piece of content that you publish.

-Longer content helps you rank better for your target keyword and brings in more long tail traffic…a win-win!
+Longer content helps you rank better for your target keyword.
+It also brings in more long tail traffic.
+A win win!

 16. Boost Dwell Time

 If someone hits their back button immediately after landing on a page, it tells Google in black-and-white: this is low quality page.